evgeni/talks/fam-7years.md

 * Installing from Ansible Galaxy meant `apypie` was not installed
 * We're now vendoring `apypie` to make installations easier

+Note:
+* Ansible doesn't allow to specify dependencies on anything but other collections
+* `bindep.txt` is only used for Execution Environments

 ---

 ## live tests

+* Turns out if you *only* test against recorded API responses, you miss changes
+* Added easy way to run tests in "live" mode (without recording)

+Note:
+* Not run by default in CI, but e.g. Satellite QE uses that mode

 ---